` homepage~ TIANRAN QIAN ✶.✩

 - embodiment and affect

-- image and value production
+- meaning making and value production

 - human agency, space-making and creative intervention

-- epistimology knowledge representation
+- epistimology and knowledge representation

 Contact: